oracle-samples/oci-data-science-ai-samples/ai_services/anomaly_detection/sensitivity_auto_tuner/standalone_univariate/README.md

 ## Sensitivity Auto Tuning based on Labeled Data

 Anomaly Detection Univariate Inference Workflow API provides a sensitivity parameter to move the decision boundary based on which we classify whether a timestamp is an anomaly.
-In other words, it is a parameter to tradeoff between False Alarm Probability and Missed Alarm Probability.
+In other words, it is a parameter to tradeoff between False Positive Rate and True Positive Rate.
+Other Anomaly Detection Service features also offer the sensitivity parameter and this solution can be extended to those features as well.

 ### Problem Statement: